treeverse/lakeFS/README.md

 * **Metadata validation** - prevent breaking changes from entering the production data environment.

 **Continuous Data Deployment**
-* **Instantly revert changes to data** - if low quality data is exposed to your consumers, you can revert instantly to a former, consistent and correct snapshot of your data lake.
+* **Instantly revert data changes** - if low-quality data is exposed to your consumers, you can revert instantly to a former, consistent, and correct snapshot of your data lake.
 * **Enforce cross collection consistency** - provide to consumers several collections of data that must be synchronized, in one atomic, revertible, action.
 * **Prevent data quality issues by enabling**
-  - Testing of production data before exposing it to users / consumers.
+  - Testing of production data before exposing it to users/consumers.
   - Testing of intermediate results in your DAG to avoid cascading quality issues.

 ## Getting Started